C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/misc-challenge/campaign-brief.md

 linkTitle: "Miscellaneous Challenge"
 type: docs
 hide_feedback: true
+description: "How do we create a space for ideas and projects that do not fit any of the other current Challenges?"
 ---
 How do we create a space for ideas and projects that do not fit any of the other current Challenges?